2025aa05370-bits/Multi-Model-Dry-Bean-Classification-System/README.md

 # Multi Model Dry Bean Classification Application

 ## Problem Statement
-This project aims to develop a machine learning application to automatically classify different varieties of dry beans based on their geometric and morphological features extracted using a computer vision system.

-The goal is to implement and compare multiple classification models, evaluate their performance using standard metrics, and deploy the trained models into an interactive Streamlit web application for real-time predictions.
+This project aims to develop a machine learning application to automatically classify different varieties of dry beans using geometric and morphological features extracted through a computer vision system.
+The goal is to implement and compare multiple machine learning classification models, evaluate their performance using standard metrics, and deploy the trained models into an interactive Streamlit web application for real-time predictions.

-This project demonstrates a complete end-to-end Machine Learning workflow including data preprocessing, model training, evaluation, and deployment.

 ---

 ## Dataset Description
 **Dataset**: `Dry_Bean_Dataset.csv`
-**Source**: Kaggle / UCI Machine Learning Repository
+**Source**: Kaggle – Dry Bean Dataset by Murat Koklu

-The dataset contains images of dry bean seeds captured using a high-resolution camera.
-A computer vision pipeline was used for segmentation and feature extraction.
-Each bean is represented using shape and dimensional measurements.
+This dataset contains measurements obtained from images of dry bean seeds captured using a high-resolution camera.
+A computer vision pipeline performs segmentation and feature extraction to compute shape-based and dimensional attributes for each bean.

-The task is to classify each bean into one of seven different registered varieties.
+Each row represents one bean sample and must be classified into one of seven bean varieties.

 ### Target Classes:
-- Seker
+- SEKER
-- Barbunya
+- BARBUNYA
-- Bombay
+- BOMBAY
-- Cali
+- CALI
-- Dermosan
+- DERMASON
-- Horoz
+- HOROZ
-- Sira
+- SIRA

-### Key Features:
+---

+## Dataset Features (Exact Column Names)

+The dataset contains the following **16 numerical features + 1 target label**:

-- `Area`: Pixel area of bean region
+- `Area` – Pixel area of the bean region
-- `Perimeter`: Bean boundary length
+- `Perimeter` – Boundary length of the bean
-- `MajorAxisLength`: Longest axis length
+- `MajorAxisLength` – Longest axis of the bean
-- `MinorAxisLength`: Shortest axis length
+- `MinorAxisLength` – Shortest axis of the bean
-- `AspectRatio`: Ratio of major/minor axis
+- `AspectRation` – Ratio of major/minor axis length
-- `Eccentricity`: Ellipse eccentricity
+- `Eccentricity` – Ellipse eccentricity of the bean
-- `ConvexArea`: Area of convex hull
+- `ConvexArea` – Area of the convex hull
-- `EquivDiameter`: Diameter of equal area circle
+- `EquivDiameter` – Diameter of circle with equal area
-- `Extent`: Bounding box ratio
+- `Extent` – Bounding box ratio
-- `Solidity`: Convexity ratio
+- `Solidity` – Convexity ratio
-- `Roundness`: (4πA / P²)
+- `roundness` – Roundness measure (4πA / P²)
-- `Compactness`: Roundness measure
+- `Compactness` – Compactness of the bean
 - `ShapeFactor1`
 - `ShapeFactor2`
 - `ShapeFactor3`
 - `ShapeFactor4`

-**Number of Features**: 16
-**Number of Instances**: 13,611
-**Problem Type**: Multi-class classification
-**Missing Values**: None
+- `Class` – Target label (bean type)

 ---

+## Dataset Statistics
+- **Number of Features**: 16
+- **Target Column**: Class
+- **Number of Instances**: 13,611
+- **Problem Type**: Multi-class classification
+- **Missing Values**: None

+---

 ## Models Used and Evaluation Metrics

-Six different classification models were implemented and evaluated on the same dataset.
+Six different classification models were trained and compared.

 ### Models:
 1. Logistic Regression